cu-wics/wicsWebsiteWorkshop/README.md

 ![alt WiCSWorkshopLogo](WiCSWorkshop.png)

-> This project contains a set of "materials or tools" and instructions (or suggestions) and a base code (which will be completed during the workshop)for participants who are interested in this workshop, which will be happening on March __, 2019.
-This workshop is specifically targeted to those who have no to little experience with website making.
+> This repository contains a list of "materials or tools,"  instructions (or suggestions) and a base code for participants who are interested in this workshop, which will be happening on March __, 2019.
+This workshop is specifically targeted to those who have no to little experience with website making but every programmer of all skill level is more than welcome to come!

 <i> The accompanying slideshow will be posted soon </i>

+At the end of the workshop, I will publish my version of final product in this repository.
+In the workshop, I will mention possible suggestion but the sky is the limit!!

+## Purpose

+I'm surprised by the number of students (based on who I've talked to) who do not have a website (not even a website that leads to their resume!) or side projects.
+As a result, I decided to create this workshop so students can have a starting point or at least one side project!

+## Learning Goal

+At the end of the website, participants will be able to build a simple, static website using only HTML, CSS and vanilla JavaScript.
+Ideally, he or she will be able to publish the final product using Github.

 ## Installation

 No installation is required outside of a editor of your choice.
-Simply click on clone or download.
+Simply click on clone or download the respiratory for the base code, or copy and paste (if that is your preference).

 ## Tools
 <b> 1.
 An editor of your choice (to write code in) </b>
-- I will personally be using VS Code but any editor (even Notepad!) will work since we will simply be using HTML, CSS and vanilla JavaScript
+- I will personally be using VS Code but any editor (even Notepad!) will work since we will simply be using HTML, CSS and vanilla JavaScript.
+Sadly, I'm not that familiar with using other editors so I may not be able to provided technical support if this is your first attempt of making a website.

 <b> 2.
 A Github Account (Optional) </b>
 - If you are interested in putting your website live, you can do it for free using Github.
 If there is time (not likely sadly...), I will try to demonstrate using the terminal but there is very detailed instructions here (by the one and only Github :] ): https://pages.github.com/